 Study Hall is a monitored study program designed to provide student-athletes with organized study/tutoring time in an environment conducive to successful learning.
 All first semester freshmen and transfer students are required to attend Study Hall for a minimum of 6 hours per week.
 Other student-athletes may be assigned mandatory study hall at the determination of his/her Athletic Coach.
 The number of required hours is typically based on the student-athlete’s cumulative or semester grade point average.
 The ultimate goal of supervised study hall is to assist student-athletes in developing intellectual and academic skills, as well as to familiarize the student-athlete with the services offered by the SAAC staff.

 Academic Progress Monitoring and Reporting

-As a student-athlete at UL Lafayette, your first responsibility is that of a student.
+As a student-athlete at the Univeristy of Louisiana Lafayette, your first responsibility is that of a student.
 You are required to attend all classes and, as a courtesy to your instructors and classmates, to be on time.
 Student-athletes reporting to class late or leaving early may be considered absent by the instructor.
 Student-athletes are responsible for completion of all work assigned in class whether present or not.

 Each instructor’s syllabus describes his/her attendance policy and course requirements.
 Student-athletes are expected to abide by those just like every other student.
 The student-athlete’s Athletic Coach may have additional rules concerning attendance.
 Attendance will also be monitored through grade checks.